-The best action camera right now is the GoPro HERO 9 Black – the latest and greatest model in GoPro's flagship range.
-This new cam landed in September 2020, and one-ups the HERO 8 Black with, amongst other things, an integrated front-facing screen.
+The best action camera right now is the GoPro HERO 9 Black – the latest and greatest model in GoPro's flagship range, and a 2021 T3 Award Winner to boot.
+This cam landed in September 2020, and one-ups the HERO 8 Black with, amongst other things, an integrated front-facing screen.
 Although GoPro dominates in the action camera market (and if you heart set on this brand, our best GoPro guide will run through all the models on offer there), over recent years we've seen increasingly strong competition – mainly from drone royalty DJI, and its excellent DJI Osmo Action.

 Beyond GoPro and DJI, there are several other genuinely ace action cams worth checking out.
 For cheaper, less feature-rich options, explore out our guide to the best budget action cameras.
-Alternatively, you might well be able to pick up a bargain in the winter sales: you'll find the best cheap GoPro deals here.
+Alternatively, if you're looking for a bargain, you'll find the best cheap GoPro deals here.

 How to choose the best action camera for you

 There's a huge amount of choice in this market, which can make finding the best action camera for your needs a little difficult.
 Image quality is one of the most important factors to consider, and it's always worth checking out frame rates rather than max resolution.
 This is because while a lot of cameras shoot in 4K resolution, some cheaper models use a frame rate of 15fps, which makes the video look jumpy.
 If you're shooting in 4K you want at least 30fps, or just shoot in 1080p HD at 60fps.